Australian Mist Cat Breed Profile

 Kittens should be lively, happy and healthy - they'll likely be far too busy to sit for a cuddle but you should be able to see their personalities whilst they play.
 They should have clear eyes with no discharge, with clean ears and bottoms.
 Their tummies should look full but not bloated.
 Don't forget that Mists won't develop their full eye colour, coat colour and texture until they're two years old.

-Is this the cat for you?
+Is the Australian Mist the cat for you?

 If you're looking for an adaptable lap cat who can provide love and laughs without too much chaos, look no further than the Australian Mist.
 As they're so people-friendly, Mists don't cope too well on their own and may become stressed or destructive if it happens too often.
 However, if there's another cat or dog for company, they should be fine.